Jimadine/zoom-update-notifier/README.md

 ## What the script does
 * It extracts the version number of the currently installed version of Zoom from the `zoom.exe` executable file on your computer
 * It then makes a single `HEAD` request to a specific Zoom URL.
 The response returned includes the version number of the latest version in the `Location` header
-* It then compares the two numbers, and if there's a mismatch, it will pop a dialogue box (or send an email to you) to let you know
+* It then compares the two version numbers, and if the latest version is greater than the installed version, it will pop a dialogue box (or send an email to you) to let you know

 ## Setting things up
 The script is intended to be set up as a daily scheduled task with one or more time triggers (depending on how many times a day you wish to have the script perform the check).